MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

    }
    ```

-   > **Note**: Before you test the FSLogix-based profile functionality, you need to remove the locally cached profile of the ADATUM\wvdaadmin1 account you will be using for testing from the Windows Virtual Desktop session hosts you used in the previous lab.
+   > **Note**: Before you test the FSLogix-based profile functionality, you need to remove the locally cached profile of the ADATUM\wvdaadmin1 account you will be using for testing from the Azure Virtual Desktop session hosts you used in the previous lab.

 1. Switch to the Remote Desktop session to **az140-cl-vm11a**, within the Remote Desktop session to **az140-cl-vm11a**, switch to the **Administrator: Windows PowerShell ISE** window and, from the **Administrator: Windows PowerShell ISE** script pane, run the following to remove the locally cached profile of the ADATUM\aaduser1 account: